 A second claim central to a number of the lawsuits is that defendant manufacturers have failed to implement safer designs, including designs that would prevent unauthorized use of handguns by children and others.
 While some of the governmental lawsuits seek damages, others seek injunctive or other equitable relief.

 In 2002, California became the first state to repeal an immunity statute.
 California’s law, adopted in 1983, stated that “[i]n a product liability action, no firearm or ammunition shall be deemed defective in design on the basis that the benefits of the product do not outweigh the risk of injury posed by its potential to cause serious injury, damage, or death when discharged.”
 The state legislature moved to repeal the statute following the California Supreme Court’s decision in Merrill v.
 Navegar (Cal.
 2001) 26 Cal.
 4th 465, which held that the law immunized an assault weapons manufacturer from a negligence action brought by the victims of the 101 California Street massacre.
-For more information about California’s former immunity law and the Navegar litigation, see California’s Immunity Statutes summary.
+For more information about California’s former immunity law and the Navegar litigation, see Immunity Statutes in California summary.

 For detailed information about government and private party lawsuits against the gun industry, the status of litigation involving gun industry immunity statutes in various states, or pending gun industry immunity legislation, visit the Brady Center’s Legal Action Project and the Coalition to Stop Gun Violence’s piece on Special Protection for the Gun Industry.